arnavhemdan/Quizify-AI/README.md

-# QuizMorph: AI-Powered Academic Companion
+# Quizify-AI: AI-Powered Academic Companion

-**QuizMorph** is an AI-powered tool designed to revolutionize learning and assessment by:
+**Quizify-AI** is an AI-driven platform aimed at transforming learning and evaluation by:
-1️⃣ **Summarizing academic notes** to condense key concepts effectively.
+1️⃣ **Condensing academic notes** to highlight essential concepts for better understanding.
-2️⃣ **Generating MCQs** tailored to the summarized content for efficient self-evaluation and assessments.
+2️⃣ **Creating customized MCQs** based on the condensed content for streamlined self-assessment and testing.
 ---

-## 🛠️ Features
+## 🦯 Features
 - **AI-Powered Summarization**: Leveraging NLP models to extract key concepts from academic notes.
 - **MCQ Generation**: Automatically creates multiple-choice questions relevant to the content.
 - **User-Friendly Interface**: Upload your notes, get summaries, and download MCQs seamlessly.